amfarrell/conda-walkthrough/conda-python-helloworld.md

 new environment with `conda create --name hello-test python=3.4` and then activate it with `source activate hello-test`.

 TODO: talk more about what conda actually is for someone who has never encountered it.
+TODO: have them install the utility `tree`, because it is super userful for checking their work.
+Does something similar exist on windows?

 Part I: distutils and setup.py
 ==============================